orw-media/linktree/README.md

 The linktree can be access at [orw.social](https://orw.social) and is mend to simplify links on Social Media and improve usability.

 ## Implementation
-Our web server will clone this repository to keep the website up to date.
+Our web server will pull this repository to keep the website up to date.